sreenivasulu-parimi/Developing-Data-Products-Week-2-Assignment/README.md

-# Developing-Data-Products-Week-2-Assignment
 # Coursera Developing Data Products Week 2 Peer-graded Assignment: Leaflet

 Link on <a href="http://rpubs.com/parimi/400955" target="_blank">RPubs</a>

+## Instructions

-In this project, we created a web page using R Markdown that features a map created with Leaflet, representing the number of incoming passengers per station on the Parisian RATP railroad network in 2015.
+Create a web page using R Markdown that features a map created with Leaflet.

-The web page is [published online on GitHub Pages](http://spujadas.github.io/coursera-ddp-leaflet/ratp-railroad-passenger-traffic-2015.html).

-The source data sets are not included in this repository.
-To reproduce this web page, you will need to download the following files and place them in a subdirectory named `data`:

-- `positions-geographiques-des-stations-du-reseau-ratp.csv`, from [Positions géographiques des stations du réseau RATP](https://data.ratp.fr/explore/dataset/positions-geographiques-des-stations-du-reseau-ratp/information/) (geographic position of stations on RATP network).

-- `trafic-annuel-entrant-par-station-du-reseau-ferre-2015.csv`, from [Trafic annuel entrant par station du réseau ferré 2015](https://data.ratp.fr/explore/dataset/trafic-annuel-entrant-par-station-du-reseau-ferre-2015/export/) (annual traffic by station on railway network 2015).

-- `traces-du-reseau-ferre-idf.csv`, from [Tracés du réseau de transport ferré d'Ile-de-France](https://opendata.stif.info/explore/dataset/traces-du-reseau-ferre-idf/) (layout of the Île-de-France railway network).
+Host your webpage on either GitHub Pages, RPubs, or NeoCities.

+Your webpage must contain the date that you created the document, and it must contain a map created with Leaflet.
+We would love to see you show off your creativity!

+## Review criterialess

+### The rubric contains the following two questions:

+1. Does the web page feature a date and is this date less than two months before the date that you're grading this assignment?
+2. Does the web page feature an interactive map that appears to have been created with Leaflet?